jonyward/honours/README.md

 2. Have most up to date version of pip installed

+3. Open a virtual environment and activate it, as to make sure the application is using the correct dependency versions used during development

-3. Navigate to the dependency named "honours", Open a terminal and use the command:
+4. Navigate to the dependency named "honours", Open a terminal and use the command:

 ```
 pip install -r requirements.txt
 ```

-4. Run the application using the command:
+5. Run the application using the command:

 ```
 py manage.py runserver
 ```

-5. If there are any problems, migrate the project using the following command and attempt to run the application again:
+6. If there are any problems, migrate the project using the following command and attempt to run the application again:

 ```
 py manage.py migrate